Bed linen uncovered: what really makes the best bed linen and is thread count important?

 This is where a heritage manufacturer really adds value.
-The century-old expertise in these regions hold secrets.
-A bit like Kentucky friend chicken, just more sophisticated.
+The century-old expertise in these regions hold secrets passed down from generation to generation and guarded as industry insider know-how.

-It is relatively easy to buy strong, long staple cotton and weave it single ply.
+Within reason, anyone could buy long staple cotton and weave it single ply.
 However, you can’t easily replicate hundreds of years of expertise, usually cultivated in a particular town and passed on from generation to generation.

 Our bed linen is woven in a historical textile region in Italy.
 The expertise of our weavers mean they know best how to work with cotton to make the most luxurious bed linen - super lustrous and as soft as possible.

-Portugal and Italy have, quite rightly, gained a strong reputation for manufacturing the best bed linen in the World.
+Italy has, quite rightly, gained a strong reputation for manufacturing the best bed linen in the World.

 We have highlighted their key differences below: